-Detailed investigation of the two-component nuclear specific heat as well as effects of cross-relaxation is beyond the scope of this work.
-We now show that in TISP measurements, inclusion of these effects does not affect the magnitude of the electronic specific heat and the nuclear spin-lattice relaxation rates at the level of accuracy necessary for the discussion in the main text.
+Detailed investigation of the two-component nuclear specific heat as well as the effects of cross-relaxation is beyond the scope of this work.
+We now show that in TISP measurements, the inclusion of these effects does not affect the magnitude of the electronic specific heat and the nuclear spin-lattice relaxation rates at the level of accuracy necessary for the discussion in the main text.

 The weak sensitivity of the magnitude of $C_{\S}$ and $T_{1}$ to changes in the nuclear system is rooted in the fact that in TISP measurements, the nuclear specific heat $C_{\N}$ and the electronic specific heat $C_{\S}$ are determined independently by the frequency-dependent thermal impedance.
-For example, {\it if} the calorimeter-sample assembly is described by the single-isotope thermal impedance (equation~(\ref{eq:theR}) in Section~\ref{Sec:Methods}), then {\it any} changes in the magnitude of the nuclear specific heat $C_{\N}$ have {\it zero} effect on the magnitude of all other parameters, including that of $C_{\S}$ and $T_{1}$.
+For example, {\it if} the calorimeter-sample assembly is described by the single-isotope thermal impedance (Eq.~(\MethodEquation) in the Methods), then {\it any} changes in the magnitude of the nuclear specific heat $C_{\N}$ have {\it zero} effect on the magnitude of all other parameters, including that of $C_{\S}$ and $T_{1}$.

-As a consequence of such "robustness", even when we modify the nuclear subsystem in a more significant way, such as the two-isotope (equation~(\ref{eq:the2R})) versus single-isotope (equation~(\ref{eq:theR}) in Section~\ref{Sec:Methods}), the differences in the values of $C_{\S}$ and $T_{1}$ determined from fits to the two models are parametrically smaller than the differences in the parameters of the nuclear subsystem, as long as the latter are relatively small (see Supplementary Note 3 for mathematical details).
+As a consequence of such "robustness", even when we modify the nuclear subsystem in a more significant way, such as the two-isotope (Eq.~(\ref{eq:the2R})) versus single-isotope (Eq.~(\MethodEquation) in the Methods), the differences in the values of $C_{\S}$ and $T_{1}$ determined from fits to the two models are parametrically smaller than the differences in the parameters of the nuclear subsystem, as long as the latter are relatively small (see Supplementary Note 3 for mathematical details).